..

 .

-time, visitors to Dominica can enjoy a unique rainforest experience.
-Transported
+a unique rainforest experience.

-in a hanging gondola, which seats up to 8 people, the journey is through
+up to 8 people, the journey is through approx.

-approx. 1 mile of protected tropical montane rainforest bordering the Morne
+1 mile of protected tropical montane

-Trois Pitons National Park.
-A narrow corridor through the trees allows
+National Park.
+A narrow corridor through the

-close observation of the diverse plant and bird life to be found in this
+plant and bird life to be found in this

 enchanting habitat.